First in Class

 - Supplemental Application Form

 - Three Letters of Reference

 All documents must be uploaded to your online application.

-4 Year Undergraduate Degree in Business or a related field
+4 Year Undergraduate Degree

-Applicants must have a four-year undergraduate degree in business or a related field from a recognized university.
+Applicants must have a four-year undergraduate degree from a recognized university.
 Applicants must demonstrate their ability to pursue advanced study with a minimum 70% overall average in the last two years of undergraduate studies.
 Unofficial transcripts from all post-secondary institutions that you have attended must be uploaded to your application.
 Transcripts from the University of Saskatchewan do not need to be uploaded, but are required from all other institutions you have attended.
 For countries where degree certificates are issued, they must also be uploaded.
 If accepted, an official transcript of your academic record is to be sent directly from each institution attended.

-- Adequate preparation in Canadian Accounting principles as demonstrated by successful completion of the appropriate prerequisites courses as designated by the Canadian Institute of Chartered Professional Accountants for entrance into their Professional Education Program.
+- Adequate preparation in Canadian Accounting principles as demonstrated by successful completion of the appropriate university-level prerequisites courses as designated by the Canadian Institute of Chartered Professional Accountants for entrance into their Professional Education Program.

 - For a detailed list, please refer to www.CPAWSB.ca

 Students who have at least four months of work experience as an articling student or in a similar position will be given preference.
 Work experience provides a practical framework that enhances the student's ability to understand and critically assess the subject matter considered in the MPAcc program.

 The Supplemental Application Form gives us background information on which courses you have completed and what work experience you have or plan on obtaining before MPAcc begins.
 Download it here.